tinymce/tinymce-docs/advanced/creating-an-icon-pack.md

 ### 3. Build the icon pack

-The icon pack for TinyMCE is built using NPM.
+The icon pack for TinyMCE is built using Gulp.
 Perform these steps to build an icon pack that can be consumed by TinyMCE:

 1. Open a terminal window and navigate to the icon pack's root folder
 2. Build the icon pack using the command `gulp`